mkgin/huawei_LTE_API_Zabbix_Sender/README.md

 * Currently focused only on collecting data from the =huawei.lte.device.signal= part of the api
-* Testing only with python 3.9
+* Testing with python 3.9
 * Testing on Huawei B535-333

+* Handles connection problems to modem and zabbix moderately well (see tests/NOTES.md)

+## next
+* need to fix logging (configure levels)
+* may more stuff configurable
+* improve clarity of counter and timer printed info

 ### IDEAS / TODO,
   - handle other parts of the api via YAML config file